-Mulhouse is so deeply rooted in textiles that the town has named its Christmas market after the French word for fabric: Les Étoffes de Noël.
-Every year, the highlight is a fabric made especially for the festive season adorning the streets and monuments.
+Mulhouse is so deeply rooted in textiles that every year, the highlight of the Christmas market is a fabric made especially for the festive season adorning the streets and monuments.

 Isn’t the whole point of a Christmas market to peruse, stroll, buy gifts, explore, drink mulled wine and eat traditional bredalas cookies?
 You’ll feel like a child again in your horse and carriage, on the big wheel and with childlike wonder as you gaze at the amazing fabric decorations!